soartech/soar-language-server/README.md

   possible.
 * **Rename**: Tcl variables can be renamed, and the known instances are all updated.
-* **Commenting selected text**: The current line or selected block can be commented/uncommented via Ctrl+/.
-This may vary depending on IDE and OS.
 * **Autocomplete**: A list of Tcl procs will be shown when typing top-level commands or `[`.
 A list of Tcl variables is shown after typing a `$`.